-Legislation of limited scope also has been introduced, but not further considered: S. 510, introduced March 9, 2001, would provide CBTPA preferential treatment to certain cotton and man-made fiber bed linens, and H.R.
-1589, introduced April 25, 2001, would do the same for socks and hosiery excluded by the present legislation.
+Legislation of limited scope also was introduced, but not further considered: S. 510, introduced March 9, 2001, would have provided CBTPA preferential treatment for certain cotton and man-made fiber bed linens; H.R.
+1589, introduced April 25, 2001, would have done the same for socks and hosiery excluded by the present legislation; H.R.
+4158 and S. 2081, introduced April 10, 2002, and H.R.
+4848, would have provided a specific list of footwear to be denied preference eligibility as import-sensitive; and S. 2257, introduced April 25, 2002, would have added limited-value shoulder pads to findings and trimmings not denied preference eligibility.